 1. Difficulty with Short-Term Memory:

 Alzheimer’s can impact short-term memory early in the disease process.
-While occasional forgetfulness is common, a consistent pattern of forgetfulness, especially if the senior can’t recall items later, should raise concern.
+While occasional forgetfulness is common, a consistent pattern of forgetfulness, especially if the older adult can’t recall items later, should raise concern.
 For example, forgetting a hair appointment but later remembering it may not be alarming, but if they have no recollection of making the appointment, it’s time to consult their primary care physician.

 2. Misplacing Items Often: